 Slack Connect basically allows any user you add from outside your organization to use all the functionality and features of Slack just as if they were part of your team.
 Here’s where the security risks can begin.
 Any existing risk vector in your Slack is in danger of even wider exposure without proper protection in place.

 You may have proper policies for file sharing outlined in company handbooks or from cybersecurity training sessions, but have you also trained external users on these same protocols?
 If the answer is no, you could be introducing a whole new set of risk factors with Slack Connect.
+Watch the video below to get a deeper understanding of these risks.

 Compliance is a compelling data loss prevention (DLP) use case for Slack Connect